Kapitsa–Dirac effect: Overview

 where h is the Planck constant, and p is the particle's momentum, and λ is the wavelength of the matter wave.

 From this, it follows that interference effects between particles of matter will occur.
 This forms the basis of the Kapitza–Dirac effec: the diffraction of matter wave due to a standing wave of light.

 A coherent beam of light will diffract into several peaks once it passes through a periodic diffraction grating.
 Due to matter-wave duality, the matter can be diffracted by a periodic diffraction grating as well.
-Such a diffraction grating can be made out of physical matter, but can also be created by a standing wave of light formed by a pair of counterpropagating light beams, due light-matter interaction.
+Such a diffraction grating can be made out of physical matter, but can also be created by a standing wave of light formed by a pair of counterpropagating light beams, due to light–matter interaction.
 Here, the standing wave of light forms the spatially periodic grating that will diffract the matter wave, as we will now explain.

 The original idea proposes that a beam of electron can be diffracted by a standing wave formed by a superposition of two counterpropagating beams of light.
-The diffraction is caused by light-matter interaction.
+The diffraction is caused by light–matter interaction.
 In this case, each electron absorbs a photon from one of the beams, and re-emits a photon into the other beam traveling to the opposite direction.
 This describes a stimulated Compton scattering of photons by the electrons, since the re-emission here is stimulated by the presence of a second beam of light.
 Due to the nature of the stimulated Compton scattering, the re-emitted photon must carry the same frequency and opposite direction of the absorbed one.
 Consequently, the momentum transferred to the electron must have a magnitude of $2\hbar k$ where $k$ is the wavevector of the light forming the standing wave pattern.

 Although the original proposal focused on electrons, the above analysis can be generalized to other types of matter waves that interacts with the light.
 Cold neutral atoms, for example, can also experience the Kapitza-Dirac effect.
 Indeed, one of the first observations of Kapitza-Dirac effect was using a beams of cold sodium atoms.
 Today, the Kapitza-Dirac effect is a standard tool to calibrate the depth of optical lattices which are formed by standing waves of light.